tomjoht/tomjoht.github.io/_posts/2019/7/2019-07-01-graphql-relevance-and-documentation-strategies.md

 <hr/>

 Casey Armstrong is a recent graduate from the Masters and Technical Professional Writing program at Portland State University.
-He lives in Cambridge, Massachusetts.
 You can follow Casey Armstrong's blog on Medium at [https://medium.com/@CrowdsourcingKC](https://medium.com/@CrowdsourcingKC).

 {% include random_ad.html %}